janzheng/Meteor-React-Alt-Base/README.md

 * garbage collection of canceled files
 * hide signup, since this is only for crew
     * hide the link on nav, hide the oute
+* rename files to make more sense
+    * add file and posts structure to the map
+    * improve naming convention (e.g. posts-list is for authenticated posts, but file name doesn't reflect this)
+    * see if it makes any sense to move some stuff around or rename files to make more sense (api/posts/... for example don't have a base include file to organize everything) – make more human readable
+* make more readable, and upload to github